patels13/Open-Source/lab2.md

 There can be much added to this chrome extension and doesn't really need any restrictions.
 Everybody should be able to use this extension as they wish.
 And it should be shared as much as possible.
+This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.